-Time period / Timeline Activity / Event 30 Sept - 1 Oct 2023 Arrival of all students 4 - 13 Oct 2023 Welcome Week Intro to the programme, administrative and organizational issues, diversity training 16 Oct 2023 Start of the teaching period at the University of Kassel Winter semester timetable will be shared in due course 10 - 12 Nov 2023 DGB weekend seminar in Naumburg 1 7 Dec 2023 Meeting with the HWR Date tba 2 December 2023 1-day excursion to the IG Metall headquarters in Frankfurt Date tba 23 Dec 2023 - 7 Jan 2024 Winter break at the University of Kassel 8 Jan - 9 Feb 2024 Rest of the teaching period at the University of Kassel January 2024 1-day excursion Visit to the VW plant in Baunatal Date tba 12 Feb - 22 Mar 2024 Internship period 25 - 28 Mar 2024 (tbc) Excursion to ILO Geneva Excursion programme and exact dates will be shared in due course 2 Apr - 29 Sept 2024 Summer term at HWR Berlin May 2024 Registration for the MA thesis Date tba June/July - mid Sept 2024 Master thesis End of Sept 2024 Oral defence of MA thesis and graduation Date tba
+Time period / Timeline Activity / Event 1 - 6 Oct 2024 Arrival to Kassel of new LPG students 7 - 11 Oct 2024 Welcome Week Intro to the programme, administrative and organizational issues, diversity training 14 Oct 2024 Start of the teaching period at the University of Kassel 16 Oct 2024 Visit and introduction to the DGB Youth Nordhessen Spohrstraße 6, 34117 8 - 11 Nov 2024 Weekend seminar with DGB Youth in Hattingen 21 Nov 2024 Event and dinner with the DGB Youth Nordhessen Spohrstraße 6, 34117 Dec 2024 Meeting with the HWR Date tba December 2024 Excursion to the IG Metall headquarters in Frankfurt Date tba 23 Dec 2024 - 7 Jan 2025 Winter break at the University of Kassel 8 Jan - 9 Feb 2025 Rest of the teaching period at the University of Kassel January 2025 1-day excursion Visit to the VW plant in Baunatal Date tba 10 Feb - 21 Mar 2025 Internship period 25 - 28 Mar 2025 (tbc) Excursion to ILO Geneva Excursion programme and exact dates will be shared in due course Apr - Sept 2025 Summer term at HWR Berlin May 2025 Registration for the MA thesis Date tba June/July - mid Sept 2025 Master thesis writing period End of Sept 2025 Oral defence of MA thesis and graduation Date tba

-1 The DGB is the federation of trade unions in Germany.
+&lt;sup>1 The DGB is the federation of trade unions in Germany.
 The DGB-seminar will be organised by the DGB-Bildungswerk (educational office of the DGB) and will offer an opportunity for students to get to know each other as well as some German trade unionists.